-SMMT figures show there were already more than 273,500 plug-in cars and 8,800 light vans on our roads at March 2020.
-Based on Future Energy Scenarios published by National Grid, that number is predicted to rise to 36 million by 2040.
+Based on Future Energy Scenarios published by National Grid, there are already more than 373,600 plug-in cars and 10,300 light vans in October 2020, this data is from SMMT, electric vehicles on UK roads and that number is predicted to rise to 36 million by 2040.

 This growth will lead to increased demand for publicly accessible charge points as some 40% of vehicles owned in the UK don't have off-street parking, it is important to ensure that everyone can have easy access to a well-structured EV charging network across the UK.

-Businesses can help support this transition by investing in charge points and by the advice and support provided to others who are interested in investing in local charging infrastructure.
+As of 15/02/21 there were 37.990 EV connections at 21.901 locations in the UK.
+Local Authorities can help support this transition by investing in charge points and by the advice and support provided to others who are interested in investing in local charging infrastructure.

-This guide lays out the fundamentals of what is required during a charge point installation project; from equipment considerations through to location choice and stakeholder involvement.
-It also explains the important role the Distribution Network Operator (DNO) plays in providing power to the charge points and why contacting them early in the process of planning new charge point installations will be beneficial to the Businesses.
+This guide lays out the fundamentals of what is required during a charge point installation project from equipment considerations through to location choice and stakeholder involvement.

+It also explains the important role the Distribution Network Operator (DNO) plays in providing power to the charge points and why contacting them early in the process of planning new charge point installations will be beneficial to the Local Authority.